EllB/PepperoniProtect/README.md

 License
 ---------
 The plugin is a part of "The SpicyPack" which is a package of plugins with spicy names (such as PepperoniProtect and ChiliChat).
-All plugins in the spicy pack is licensed under my home-made license called the SpicyCode license, smart, isn't it ;-)
+All plugins in the spicy pack is licensed under my home-made license called the SpicyCode license, smart, isn't it? ;-)

 Contributing
 ---------------